Spiraling housing prices spark worry about Hawaii’s future

 In one of his first moves after taking office in January, Democratic Gov. Josh Green created a new housing czar to oversee the effort.
 One thing Chief Housing Officer Nani Medeiros is focused on is identifying roadblocks and redundant permitting at local and state levels that can hold up construction.
 The administration also wants to pour $1 billion into housing programs, including $450 million to subsidize the construction of affordable dwellings.

-Lawmakers have sponsored bills to trim bureaucracy, fund public housing renovations and encourage the construction of dense housing on state land next to Honolulu’s planned rail line.
+Lawmakers have sponsored bills to trim bureaucracy, fund public-housing renovations and encourage construction of dense housing on state land next to Honolulu’s planned rail line.

 Determined to find solutions, a college student taking a break during COVID-19 and a recent college graduate co-founded a nonprofit advocacy organization called Housing Hawaii’s Future to lobby on the issue.
 Nearly 1,500 people have signed their pledge to back more housing.